lambsnd/oonagh/docs/README.md

   4. Click on "Browse..." to choose the folder in which you will create a copy of the repository in your computer.
 This will create a folder in the directory you choose.
   5. Click "Create repository" to finish.

-### Open existing repository into RStudio
+### Open existing local repository into RStudio

 1. With RStudio open, go to *File* > *Open Project...*
 2. Select the folder corresponding to your local repository, which in our example is "oonagh/".
 You're done!

 ## Using version control with RStudio

+Before starting to make any changes to an existing file, please **make sure the version on your computer is current** by downloading (pulling) the most up-to-date version from the GitHub repository: *Tools* > *Version Control* > *Pull Branches*.

 ### Upload changes made to an existing file

-Before starting to make any changes to an existing file, please **make sure the version on your computer is current** by downloading (pulling) the most up-to-date version from the GitHub repository: *Tools* > *Version Control* > *Pull Branches*.

 1. After you have edited the file, save it and commit (save changes to your local git repository): *Tools* > *Version Control* > *Commit...*.
-2. On the commit window, check the box or boxes under the "Change" tab to stage (signal to git that you want to commit the file) your changes.
+2. On the Commit window, check the box or boxes under the "Change" tab to stage (signal to git that you want to commit the file) your changes.
 3. Add a "Commit message" on the designated space in upper right corner.
 This message should be something descriptive, related to the changes you have made.
 4. Then click "Commit".
 You will now see the message "Your branch is ahead of 'origin/master' by 1 commit." on top of the commit window.
 5. To upload updated files to GitHub, go to *Tools* > *Version Control* > *Push Branch*.
 You should now be able to see your updated file on the GitHub repository.